Learn how to make restaurant style beef bulgogi at home; sweet, smoky, and perfectly grilled. Ready in minutes and sure to impress!

 When making traditional bulgogi, thin slices of beef, chicken, or pork are cooked on a grill after marinating them in some bulgogi sauce.

 - Full of flavor.
-The marinade provides a blend of flavors, and it gets a smoky flavor during cooking, making it super flavorful.
+The marinade provides a blend of flavors and gets a smoky flavor during cooking, making it super flavorful.

 - Works with ground beef.
-While thinly sliced steak is preferred, this works just as well with ground beef too.
+While thinly sliced steak is preferred, this works just as well with ground beef.

 What I love about this recipe is just how simple it is.
 It truly tastes like authentic Korean food that you’d find at any good restaurant.

 - Beef steak.
-Ribeye, sirloin, or flank steak are the best cuts to use.
+Ribeye, sirloin, or skirt steak are the best cuts to use.

 - Bulgogi sauce.
 Skip the expensive store-bought options and make your own at home- it’s so easy and tastes so much better.

 - Oil.
-Just a touch of any neutral flavored oil to help with the cooking process.
+Just a touch of any neutral flavored oil to help with cooking.
 There is already some sesame oil in the actual sauce/marinade.

 - Onions.
 Trimmed and sliced.